 Some allow a player who was below quota in the previous deal, instead of allowing a card to be stolen, simply to transfer a trick to the player who was above quota.

-Some play that the loser (the player who is most below quota).
+Some play that the loser (the player who is most below quota) deals the next hand.
 If everyone takes their quota of tricks the deal rotates (to the next player to the right if playing anticlockwise.)
 If there are two equal losers presumably the deal passes to the loser who is next in rotation.

 Other Websites, Software and Online Games